1Revenger1/ECEnabler/README.md

 Allows reading Embedded Controller fields over 1 byte long, vastly reducing the amount of ACPI modification needed (if any) for working battery status.

-Only supports High Sierra through Big Sur
+Supports Mountain Lion to Big Sur (10.8-11)

 ## Configuration